Liberatii/documentation/docs/reference/supported_oracle_syntax/objects_accessing.rst

 As we don't know actual object types, all we really need is to know is object declared in the current scope(PL/SQL block or query block).
 We convert each object accessor into a function call.
 There are two types of object access:

-- Static access- access to a property of the object that is not declared in a current scope (Package property for example)
+- Static access- access to a property of the object that is not declared in a current scope (Package property, for example)

 - Variable access - access to a property of the object that is declared in the current scope.